PSL1421H - Pregnancy and Birth - from Implantation to Newborn Life

 Course Coordinator:

 The course will provide a general overview of the integrated physiologic events associated with pregnancy and birth.
 The approach will be to consider physiologic processes (e.g., implantation, maternal adaptations to pregnancy, parturition, physiologic consequences associated with the transition from fetal to neonatal life, etc.) using insights gained from studies of humans, animals, cells and genes.
 Where appropriate the clinical consequences of aberrant development will be reviewed.
-Topics that may be discussed within this course include:

 Recommended Preparation: